 Peter reported these events to the church in Jerusalem, saying, “And as I began to speak, the Holy Ghost fell on them, as on us at the beginning” (Acts 11:15).
 Speaking in tongues is the only sign that both Acts 2 and Acts 10 have in common, but it alone was enough to convince Peter that the Gentiles had received the Pentecostal experience.

-The Ephesians Spoke in Tongues
+The Ephesian Believers Spoke in Tongues

-This account demonstrates that the baptism of the Spirit with tongues is for all believers.
+The disciples of John the Baptist at Ephesus also spoke in tongues when they received the Spirit, (Acts 19:6) It demonstrates that the baptism of the Spirit with tongues is for all believers.
 The tongues in Acts 2 and 10 perhaps could be explained away as one-time signs for the Jews and Gentiles respectively, but Acts 19 has no precedent-setting value other than to establish this experience as the norm for the New Testament church.
 The only purpose tongues accomplished in this setting was to be a sign to these individual believers that they had received the same experience already given to others.
 This use of tongues is just as valid and as needed today.

 According to Strong’s Exhaustive Concordance, one definition of the verb to prophesy is to “speak under inspiration.”
-This can mean the gift of prophecy in which God speaks a direct message through human lips (I Corinthians 12:10), or it can mean any anointed preaching, praising, and testifying (I Corinthians 11:4-5; Revelation 19:10).
+This can mean the gift of prophecy in which God speaks a direct message through human lips (1 Corinthians 12:10), or it can mean any anointed preaching, praising, and testifying (1 Corinthians 11:4-5; Revelation 19:10).
 Just as the 120 on Pentecost told of the wonderful works of God as they spoke in tongues (Acts 2:11), so these Ephesians apparently prophesied as they spoke in tongues.

 - Tongues preceded prophecy, so tongues was the initial sign.